NebbGroup/docs.qlarm.com/content/notifications/_index.md

 ---

 {{<lead>}}
-Notifications view lets us view and filer all of the generated notifications.
+Notifications view lets us view and filter all of the generated notifications.
 {{</lead>}}

 <figure class="image_container">